ptvan/ptvan.github.io/_posts/2020-10-10-linear-models.md

 ### Model diagnostics

-It's always good to check the model before accepting the results since problems could arise either from the data, or violation of the model's assumptions.
+It's always good to check the model before accepting the results, since problems could arise either from the data or violations of the model's assumptions.

+*Heteroscedascity* occurs when the variance of the data is not constant.

 *Collinearity* causes instability in the coefficients and occurs when one predictor can be predicted by linearly combining other predictors.
 This can be detected using tests (Condition Number Test, Farrar-Glauber), Variance Inflation Factor, or explicitly testing the stability of the coefficients by perturbing the data with random noise.